lennihein/cpu-emulator/doc/06_evaluation.md

 In this chapter we demonstrate that our emulator allows the user to execute both a Meltdown and a Spectre attack, with the use of basic example programs.
 Firstly, we introduce the general functionality and visualization of our emulator on a simple example program that does not yet implement microarchitectural attacks in [@sec:evaluation_example].
 Then, we demonstrate both the Meltdown and the Spectre variant which are possible on our emulator in [@sec:evaluation_meltdown] and [@sec:evaluation_spectre] respectively.
-Lastly, we show different mitigations against these microarchitectural attacks on our emulator, which are based on mitigations gainst real life microarchitectural attacks in [@sec:evaluation_mitigations].´
+Lastly, we show different mitigations against these microarchitectural attacks on our emulator, which are based on mitigations gainst real life microarchitectural attacks in [@sec:evaluation_mitigations].

 ## Example Program {#sec:evaluation_example}
 \marginpar{Melina Hoffmann}